Alphabetical Plant Listing

 Coyote Willow, Narrow-leaf Willow, Narrowleaf Willow, Sandbar Willow, Salix argophylla, Salix columbiana, Salix exigua var. angustissima, Salix exigua var. columbiana, Salix exigua var. hindsiana, Salix exigua var. luteosericea, Salix exigua var. nevadensis, Salix exigua var. parishiana, Salix exigua var. stenophylla, Salix exigua var. virens, Salix fluviatilis var. argophylla, Salix hindsiana, Salix hindsiana var. leucodendroides, Salix hindsiana var. parishiana, Salix hindsiana var. tenuifolia, Salix interior var. angustissima, Salix interior var. luteosericea, Salix linearifolia, Salix longifolia var. argophylla, Salix longifolia var. exigua, Salix longifolia var. opaca, Salix luteosericea, Salix macrostachya var. leucodendroides, Salix malacophylla, Salix nevadensis, Salix parishiana, Salix sessilifolia ssp. hindsiana, Salix sessilifolia var. hindsiana, Salix sessilifolia var. leucodendroides, Salix stenophylla, Salix thurberi

 Very frost tolerant, Salix exigua (Coyote Willow) is a suckering, deciduous shrub forming a thicket of slender gray-green branches bearing linear, finely toothed, silky, silvery leaves when young, later gray-green.
 Coyote Willow is dioecious with separate male and female plants.
 In spring, pale lemon catkins, 3-4 in. long (8-10 cm) are produced with or just after the leaves emerge.
-They are followed by clusters of capsules, containing numerous small seeds that are dispersed primarily via wind and water.
+They are followed by clusters of capsules containing numerous small seeds dispersed primarily via wind and water.
 Coyote Willow spreads by seed and by root sprouts.
 A most useful willow for sunny sites and moist soils, Coyote Willow is excellent for stream stabilization as the plant suckers profusely and forms an extensive root system.
 It is also suitable for planting on stream bottoms to prevent surface erosion.
 Grown for its beautiful show of fluttering gray-green leaves, it is perfect for bog gardens or along ponds and streams.
 Native Americans used the flexible willow stems for baskets, arrow shafts, scoops, and fish traps.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society.